Sales rejection is a killer.

 Steve provides valuable insights, experience and acts as a first class peer to peer sounding board.

 Steve is also working with the buyer to help the buyer understand the cost of not buying.
 That’s a cost not just within his own business, but within the buyers, competitive market.

 After a while, the buyer sees Steve as a very valuable person to talk to.

 In fact, the buyer often calls Steve to have a chat about some aspect of the industry, competitors and, well, just stuff.

 The buyer is interested in Steve’s thoughts and views.

 It’s almost like the buyer has forgotten Steve is there to take his money off him!

 That’s a good question.

-Steve never takes the first ‘no’ as and actual ‘no’.
+Steve never takes the first ‘no’ as an actual ‘no’.

-That would never occur to him to take the first ‘no’ and a final sales rejection.
+That would never occur to him to take the first ‘no’ as a final sales rejection.